ashesh-0/Disentangle/README.md

 tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/4: with vamprior disabled and using the analytical KL The point of training this is just to check whether using a one sample MC estimate of KL is similar/different to analytical KL.
+It is very similar.
+I don't see any real difference.

-1. Check why overall loss is negative. => earlier we were just computing the MSE.
+1. Check why overall loss is negative. => earlier we were just computing the MSE (logvar was 0).
 Now, there is also logvar in the picture.
 The logvar is of decoder ~ P(x|z).
-2. check the training performance.
+2. Check the training performance.
 3. Ensure that the notebook reconstruction and training run reconstruction loss matches. => For validation, I'm getting the same metrics which I see while training.
 For training dataset, the numbers are off significantly.
 I see that the training loss is quite consistent across multiple (3) computations without setting the random seeds.
 I get the same value upto 3 decimal places for reconstruction loss.

-## TODO: Why the training loss does not match between runs and the notebooks.?
+## TODO: Why the training loss does not match between runs and the notebooks.? => this has to do with model.eval()

+If model.eval() is not True, training loss exactly matches between runs and notebooks.
+So, one idea is to either disable batchnorm or have more batch size.

 ## TODO: KL loss is coming out to be negative.
 One needs to see how that can happen? there must be a bug.